urbanblight/michaeledisonhayden.com/README.md

 # michaeledisonhayden.com
 Michael Edison Hayden is a journalist, author, and playwright.
-This is his website.
+This is the WordPress theme for his site.